 Unfortunately, we do not deal with claims against private landlords.

 Can I make a claim against a housing association or local council?

 Yes, you can make a claim against a housing association or a local council.
 If you rent from a housing association or a local council, you have the same rights as any other tenant.
 This means the authority or organisation is responsible for repairs and must carry them out within a reasonable amount of time.

-What if my landlord repaired the problem but to a low standard?
+What if my housing association or council repaired the problem but to a low standard?

-There are occasions when landlords will claim to have ‘repaired’ a defect, but the repair is of such a low standard that the issue still persists.
+There are occasions when a housing association or council will claim to have ‘repaired’ a defect, but the repair is of such a low standard that the issue still persists.
 If this has happened to you, then you could still be entitled to get compensation.

-Can my landlord evict me for making a housing disrepair claim?
+Can my housing association or council evict me for making a housing disrepair claim?

-If you live in social/council housing, your landlord cannot evict you for making a housing disrepair claim, so long as you do not breach the terms of the tenancy agreement.
+If you live in social/council housing, you cannot be evicted for making a housing disrepair claim, so long as you do not breach the terms of the tenancy agreement.

 The situation is slightly different for tenants renting from a private landlord.
 This is because a residential landlord is allowed to evict a tenant without good reason by serving a section 21 notice.
 However, the landlord must give the appropriate amount of notice.